The Sudan Civil War

 The Bashir Era & Janjaweed Origins

-President Omar al-Bashir weaponized Arab militias — the Janjaweed — to crush the Darfur rebellion starting in 2003, killing at least 300,000 people.
+President Omar al-Bashir weaponized Arab militias, the Janjaweed, to crush the Darfur rebellion starting in 2003, killing at least 300,000 people.
 The ICC indicted Bashir for genocide.
 Hemedti, the current RSF leader, rose as a Janjaweed commander before being formalized into the state’s paramilitary apparatus.

 2019–2021